 Mikasa is unlikely to be a brand that many soccer players are familiar with but it is one of the older manufacturers of sporting equipment having been started in 1917.
 Most soccer players are unfamiliar with Mikasa considering the brand started as a maker of volleyballs and eventually water polo balls.

-In this regard though, the Mikasa brand is arguably top dog representing numerous leagues in both sports around the world as well as supplying equipment for olympic events.
+In this regard though, the Mikasa brand is arguably the top dog representing numerous leagues in both sports around the world as well as supplying equipment for Olympic events.

 Honestly, this is not at all the best ball you could purchase for Futsal or any other variation of soccer.
 But, it does have one factor in particular that makes it ideal for a specific consumer: its price.
 Regardless the size or style, the Misaka Serious is consistently one of the less expensive soccer balls on the market even at retail price.

 In terms of features, the Misaka Serious offer a number of qualities that make it attractive.
 For example, this ball uses a butyl bladder to ensure that it retains the air as best as it can while also standing up to the rigors of play.
 Unfortunately, this does not always play out as well as desired in practice.

 The biggest disadvantages